Nukkit-coders/ASkyBlock-Nukkit/README.md

 * EconomyAPI

 Please take attention, this plugin support Nukkit v1.0.8 (API 1.0.0) Due to getSide(I) API changes.
-This plugin no longer support lower than v1.0.8
+This plugin no longer support lower than v1.0.8.
+NukkitX is not supported yet.

 ### Releases
 Pre-releases are considered **unsafe** for production servers.